Jump Rope Workout For Beginners

 A jump rope workout is a highly effective option when you don’t have a lot of time.
 All you need is a jump rope and 15 minutes to build up a sweat!

-For those women starting with my BBG program, a jump rope is one of the pieces of workout equipment you need for my at-home workouts.
+For those women starting with High Intensity with Kayla, a jump rope is one of the pieces of workout equipment you need for my at-home workouts.